facebook/flow/README.md

 To run a subset of the tests you can pass a second argument to the `runtests.sh` file.

 For example: `bash runtests.sh bin/flow class | grep -v 'SKIP'`

+Some tests do not pass on windows, mainly due to path differences between output and expectations.

 ## Join the Flow community
 * Website: [https://flow.org/](https://flow.org/)